Looking for a home is exciting! It’s tempting to scour the MLS and find the home of your dreams. When you do, you want to see it right way, right?

 Get Your Ducks in a Row

-- Start by pulling your credit score and reviewing your credit report yourself.
-We have two official consumer reporting agencies in Canada; Equifax and TransUnion.
-You can request your reports for free if you feel like waiting for snail mail, or receive them instantly for a fee.
-Newer online services, like Credit Karma and Borrowell, will give them out for free, if you are willing to sign up.
-Pulling your credit report yourself won’t hurt your credit, if you do it yourself.
+- Pull your credit score and review your credit report.
+In Canada, we have two official consumer reporting agencies; Equifax and TransUnion.
+Request your reports for free by snail mail, or pay a fee and get them instantly.
+Newer online services, like Credit Karma and Borrowell, provide them at no charge too.
+Pulling your credit report won’t hurt your credit, if you do it yourself.

-- Make sure all of your information and accounts are correct.
+- Make sure all your information and accounts are correct.
 You might see areas that you can improve.
 If you’ve had credit issues, you can fix them, but it will take time.
-Now is the time to work on paying down debt, saving for a larger down payment, and increasing your credit score.
+Now is the time to pay down debt, save for a larger down payment, and increase your credit score.

-- You won’t miss out because of delays with financing
+More importantly, you won’t miss out because of delays or difficulties with financing.

-Occasionally, a pre-approval doesn’t pan out.
-Maybe a borrower can’t provide the necessary documentation before closing, or an appraisal will value a house too low.
-While you can be refused even if you were pre-approved, chances of getting what you want are higher when you seek pre-approval first.
+Occasionally, a pre-approval doesn’t pan out; for example if you can’t provide the necessary documentation before closing, or an appraisal comes in too low.
+A bank can refuse even if you were pre-approved, but the chances of getting what you want are higher when you seek pre-approval first.